-The Doyle Collection, the privately owned and managed group of luxury hotels in Ireland, the UK and US, has embarked on a major redesign of The Bloomsbury, a 1928 Sir Edwin Lutyens, Grade-II listed building on Great Russell Street in London.
+The Doyle Collection, the privately owned and managed group of luxury hotels in Ireland, the UK and US, has unveiled the major redesign of The Bloomsbury, a 1928 Sir Edwin Lutyens, Grade-II listed building on Great Russell Street in London.

-Following the successful relaunch of The Kensington in 2016, The Bloomsbury redesign will be completed in November 2017.
-The hotel will be transformed following a multimillion-pound investment programme led by Bernie Gallagher, Chairman of The Doyle Collection, in collaboration with Martin Brudnizki Design Studio – the internationally acclaimed interior architecture and design studio.
+Following the successful relaunch of The Kensington in 2016, The Bloomsbury redesign was unveiled on 23rd November 2017.
+The hotel has been transformed following a multimillion-pound investment programme led by Bernie Gallagher, Chairman of The Doyle Collection, in collaboration with Martin Brudnizki Design Studio – the internationally acclaimed interior architecture and design studio.

-The transformation will include the redesign of the public spaces of the Grade II-listed building, including a new reception area, guest lounge and stunning new bar – The Coral Room.
+The transformation includes the redesign of the public spaces of the Grade II-listed building, including a new reception area, guest lounge and stunning new bar – The Coral Room.
 The original entrance at the side of the property has been restored, incorporating a new glazed canopy to enhance the guest arrival experience.
-The original flight of Portland Stone steps leads guests into the new reception area, an intimate space which includes a beautiful Lutyens inspired Living Room for the exclusive use of guests to relax and unwind.
-The hotel will feel more akin to a private home, than a traditional hotel.
-A colour palette of muted greens and pinks, will be accented with an electric mix of furnishings, artwork and lighting.
-As well as, eye catching, heritage-inspired botanical wallpaper and a Lutyens’ designed fireplace which will provide a focal point to the space.
+The original flight of Portland Stone steps leads guests into the new reception area, an intimate space which includes a beautiful Lutyens inspired Sitting Room for the exclusive use of guests to relax and unwind.
+The hotel now feels more akin to a private home, than a traditional hotel.
+A colour palette of muted greens and pinks, are accented with an electric mix of furnishings, artwork and lighting.
+As well as, eye catching, heritage-inspired botanical wallpaper and a Lutyens’ designed fireplace which provides a focal point to the space.

 The magnificent Coral Room is located within a 2,100 sq ft double height space at the front of the hotel.
-Mindful of the original Lutyens design and the building’s listed status, this bar area is being sensitively reimagined.
-The original panelled walls will be retained and given a high-gloss lacquer finish in vivid coral – a colour that Lutyens was fond of.
-A striking feature of the new interior will be the five bespoke Murano glass chandeliers which will be specially created for the space.
-British illustrator Luke Edward Hall has been commissioned by Gallagher to create 36 original pieces of art inspired by the surrounding Bloomsbury area and the architecture of Lutyens.
-The bar itself will feature a Calacatta marble top with a high-gloss moulded timber front, and the back bar will feature antique mirror and brass detailing, to reflect the iconic heritage of the hotel and building.
+Mindful of the original Lutyens design and the building’s listed status, this bar area has been sensitively reimagined.
+The original panelled walls have been retained and given a high-gloss lacquer finish in vivid coral – a colour that Lutyens was fond of.
+A striking feature of the new interior are the five bespoke Murano glass chandeliers which have been specially created for the space.
+British illustrator Luke Edward Hall was commissioned by Gallagher to create 36 original pieces of art inspired by the surrounding Bloomsbury area and the architecture of Lutyens.
+The bar itself has a Calacatta marble top with a high-gloss moulded timber front, and the back bar features antique mirror and brass detailing, to reflect the iconic heritage of the hotel and building.
 The Coral Room menu includes healthy breakfast options, as well as, classic small plates and light bites to enjoy at any time.
 These perfectly accompany the extensive list of premium English sparkling wines and spirits alongside their innovative cocktails showcasing the bar’s country-meets-city concept.

 This refurbishment is the final chapter of the wider restoration of The Bloomsbury, following the very successful launches of the award-winning Dalloway Terrace and The Bloomsbury Club Bar, which were added to the property in 2016.